SirajRafique/The-Language-Hub/README.md

 7. As an Interested student, I want to be able to complete a contact form.
 8. As an Interested student, I want to be able to follow the school on social media.

     2. **Mock up:**

-Mock ups created as part of the design process - Click [here](https://github.com/SirajRafique/The-Language-Hub/blob/9449484987aeda6649d5cb29102aebc8848ad003/Wireframes.md)
+Wireframes created as part of the design process - View [here](https://github.com/SirajRafique/The-Language-Hub/blob/9449484987aeda6649d5cb29102aebc8848ad003/Wireframes.md)

 2. ### Features